elasticio/elasticio.github.io/content/_components/maester/index.md

 >**Please Note**: If there is no object with given ID it creates a new object with the NEW ID.
 So the new object's id will differ from the provided one.

-2. Upsert Criteria: Maester Object ID.
+2. Upsert Criteria: Custom Headers.
 Look for an object with the given search headers (up to 5).
 Further logic is the same as in the previous item.

 ![Upsert Object](img/upsert-object.png)